nosas/blog/toonvision/classification/article.md

 ### Convnet filters

 Filters are the weights that are learned by the network - they are the model's "knowledge".
-They are used to extract information, or extract patterns, from the input data.
+They are used to extract information or extract patterns, from the input data.
 Filters tell us a lot about how the convnet layers see the world.

 <table style="width:100%;">